 The annual strategic planning process provides the platform for identificationanalysis treatment and documentation of key risks.
 It is through this annual planningprocess that key risks and risk management strategies are communicated to the Board.
 Theeffectiveness of risk management strategies is monitored both formally and informally bymanagement and process owners.
 There is no major risk which may threaten the existence ofthe Company.

-As part of its initiatives under "Corporate Social Responsibility (CSR) the Company hasundertaken projects in the areas of promotion of education eradicating hunger &poverty initiatives towards Community Service and rural development HealthcarePlantation & Environment Development Protection of National heritage art cultureetc.
+As part of its initiatives under Corporate Social Responsibility (CSR) the Company hasundertaken projects in the areas of promotion of education eradicating hunger &poverty initiatives towards Community Service and Rural Development HealthcarePlantation & Environment Development Protection of National heritage Art Cultureetc.
 These projects were in accordance with the CSR Policy of the Company and Schedule VIIof the Companies Act 2013.

-The Annual Report on CSR activities is enclosed as Annexure VI forming part of thisreport.
+The Annual Report on CSR activities is enclosed as Annexure - VI forming part of thisreport.

 The Directors confirm that:

-i) In preparation of the annual accounts the applicable accounting standards have beenfollowed and there are no material departures from the same; ii) They have selected suchaccounting policies and applied them consistently and made judgments and estimates thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company at the end of the financial year 2017-18 and of theprofit of the Company forthe year under review;
+i) In preparation of the annual accounts the applicable accounting standards have beenfollowed and there are no material departures from the same; ii) They have selected suchaccounting policies and applied them consistently and made judgments and estimates thatare reasonable and prudent so as to give a true and fair view of the state of affairs ofthe Company at the end of the financial year 2020-21 and of the loss of the Company forthe year under review;

 iii) They have taken proper and sufficient care for maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safe guarding theassets of the Company and for preventing and detecting frauds and other irregularities;